DennisAndradeRJ/telesign-node/README.md

 ### Register Phone Number Collector Node
 This node will collect the phone number from the user if one is not found in the user store.
 The following fields are required:
-* **Message** - Label message that will be displayed on top of the screen with the explanation of the page is to the user.
+* **Message** - Label message that will be displayed on top of the screen with the explanation of what the registration page is to the user.
 * **Prompt Message** - Message displayed in the textbox for the user to enter their phone number.